-DVD-playing is a default feature on most laptops, and many people like to watch DVDs on their laptops at free time.
+DVD-playing is a default feature on most laptops, and many people like to watch DVDs on laptops in their free time.
 Yet, some ASUS laptop users find their computers not playing DVDs as expected.
-This is quite a common error and could happen due to various reasons.
-If you are experiencing one such problem on your ASUS laptop, read the following causes and fixes to the ASUS laptop won’t play DVDs issue to find the possible solution for you.
+If you are experiencing one such problem on your ASUS laptop, read the following causes and fixes to the ASUS laptop won’t play DVDs issue to find the possible solution.

 Four sections are involved in playing a DVD on a laptop.
 Generally speaking, it will require a DVD, a DVD drive, a DVD player, and of course, the laptop itself to complete the DVD playing process.
 If any of the four parts go wrong, it will lead to a DVD playing failure.
 We have analyzed how the different parts could cause “DVD won’t play on ASUS laptop” below.